 - We quite like the side mounted fingerprint sensor.
 The sensor is always on, and you need not press the power button to unlock.
 You can only register three fingerprints, though.

-- The regular USB Type-A port at the bottom doesn’t feel right.
+- The regular micro USB port at the bottom doesn’t feel right.
 Samsung should have opted for the Type-C port.

 - Samsung doesn’t bundle a protective case in the box.
 You will have to buy one separately.

 ALSO READ: OnePlus 6T Review with Pros and Cons